All are welcome here!

 We offer a safe and welcoming space free from judgement and discrimination, inclusive of all, regardless of race, gender, age, sexual orientation, gender identity, nationality, ethnicity, marital status, physical or mental ability, political stance, or theological perspective.

 We celebrate our love for one another as followers of Jesus within our congregation and within our community, sharing our space, and working with and learning from partners who make Parkdale, Toronto, and the Earth a more just, supportive, healing, and sacred space.
-Our roots include a strong heritage of 30 years of leadership and participation from members of Toronto’s Black Caribbean community, strengthening our commitment to anti-racism in all forms.
+Our roots include a strong heritage of over 60 years of leadership and participation from members of Toronto’s Black Caribbean community, strengthening our commitment to anti-racism in all forms.

 You are welcome here.